February 29, 2020

 Rocky, Bullwinkle and Fearless Leader Funko Pops.

 Rocky and Bullwinkle was heavily merchandised over the years, with toys, stuffed animals, clothing, and other items.
-In 1971, Ward opened Dudley Do-Right’s Emporium on Sunset Boulevard a right next door to the studio, which sold this merchandise and other souvenirs.
-The Emporium was closed in 2005.
+In 1971, Ward opened Dudley Do-Right’s Emporium on Sunset Boulevard a right next door to the studio, which sold this merchandise and other souvenirs until its closure in 2005.
 For a time, there was even a chain of Bullwinkle-themed restaurants and a stage show at Universal Studios Orlando.
 From 1962-65, Bell Syndicate ran a daily newspaper comic strip titled Bullwinkle.
-The series has been adapted into comic book form by several different companies: Dell Comics in four issues of Four Color from 1961-62 and an ongoing series until 1980; Charlton Comics from 1970-71; Whitman from 1972-80; Marvel Comics from 1987-89 and 1992; Blackthorne 3-D specials in 1987 and 1988; IDW Publishing in 2014; and American Mythology beginning in 2017.
+The series has been adapted into comic book form by several different companies: Dell Comics in four issues of Four Color from 1961-62 and an ongoing series until 1980; Charlton Comics from 1970-71; Whitman from 1972-80; Marvel Comics from 1987-89 and 1992; Blackthorne 3-D specials in 1987 and 1988; IDW Publishing in 2014; and American Mythology in 2017 and 2019.
 Golden Records released a record, Rocky the Flying Squirrel & His Friends, in 1961 featuring the voice actors performing various songs.
 Three of them were later collected on the 1972 compilation Cartoon Favorites (titled Music and Stories from Original Hit T.V. and Movie Cartoons on the sleeve).
 Golden also released a single under the title Rocky and His Friends.

 Sega Genesis game box.